 Campground Info: The campground has 70 modern campsites with a mix of electric and non-electric sites.
 Those that do not have electric have very nice tent platforms.
 About a third of the campground is pet friendly and after talking with the campground host we learned that the other 2/3 is NOT pet friendly.
 He even shared that he gets complaints from those who do not have pets if someone with a dog walks by a non-pet site.
 The campground has signs that say “Do not walk pets beyond this sign,” and this rule is strictly enforced.

 During our visit the campground experienced a brownout and electric service failed.
 Which meant the A/C couldn’t run on one of the hottest days we had had up to that point.
 Which meant we ended up having to take the dogs with us to Gettysburg.
-Which meant we didn’t get to explore the museum that much since one of us had to sit out with the dogs in the shade.
+Which meant we didn’t get to explore the museum for very long since one of us had to sit out with the dogs in the shade.
 Which meant we are definitely going to have to return one day! 🙂

-With that being said we did really enjoy our time at Pine Grove Furnace.
+With that being said we really did enjoy our time at Pine Grove Furnace.
 The campground was quiet with no road noise and offered large spacious sites that have great privacy hedges.
 It was not the most “remote” campground of the summer but it was very peaceful.
-All of these things did mean that there was a very weak cell signal (even with the booster it was spotty) and no TV reception (and good luck trying to get a clear view of sky if you brought your satellite dish).
+All of these things did mean that there was a very weak cell signal (even with the booster it was spotty) and no TV reception (and good luck trying to get a clear view of sky if you brought your satellite dish 😉 ).

 Bathrooms: While the bathrooms were newer and very well laid out, during our stay they were not deep cleaned daily.
 We reported the situation to the campground host, who in turn reported to the park staff, who did return and “clean” more, but it just didn’t seem like the maintenance staff was as thorough as we’ve found at other state parks.
 The water pressure was also very strong in the showers, such that Kristin said showering was a “stinging” experience.
+There was a family bathroom, however, which was a nice addition!

 Amenities: This is where this little park really shines!
 The Appalachian Trail Museum was a fun stop right next door to the park office.
 The first floor provides a great look into the history of the AT and then the basement features a simple but fun children’s play area and educational display.
 The museum has future plans to add a second floor area dedicated to current hikers of the AT.

-Touring: Pine Grove Furnace State Park is a short drive (about 35 minutes) from several great areas to tour including Gettysburg and Carlise.
+Touring: Pine Grove Furnace State Park is a short drive (about 35 minutes) from several great areas to tour including Gettysburg and Carlisle.
 We enjoyed our time at Gettysburg but with temperatures and humidity levels both in the high 90s we decided that it would be a much better place to visit in the spring or fall.
-Flash was particularly interested in all the troop movements and we will make a return trip in a few years once he has studied more about this period of American history.
+Our son was particularly interested in all the troop movements and we will make a return trip in a few years once he has studied more about this period of American history.

 We also made a stop at Kings Gap Environmental Education Center, which offers an amazing view of the valley to the west of Michaux State Forest.
 The mansion is only open to tours on Sundays during the summer months (which we were bummed to miss out on) and there are a limited number of official programs, so be sure to check the schedule ahead of time.